Mayor: 2 police officers shot hatchet-wielding man in downtown Brockton

 BROCKTON, MASS.
 (WHDH) – Authorities are investigating after two police officers shot a man wielding a hatchet in downtown Brockton on Wednesday, the mayor said.

-Brockton Mayor Moises M. Rodrigues confirmed that two officers shot a man who was threatening residents and police officers with a hatchet in the area of 1 Main St. about 12:30 p.m.
+Brockton Mayor Moises M. Rodrigues confirmed that two officers who were escorting a funeral procession shot a man who was threatening residents and police officers with a hatchet in the area of 1 Main St. about 12:30 p.m.

 The mayor said the man, whose name has not been released, is alive and being treated for gunshot wounds.